ctrueden/ctrueden.github.io/_pages/dungeonopoly_2_core_2_wizard.md

 At level 4, the wizard learns "**Slow**."
 This spell slows a character within limited range.
 The next time that character rolls for movement, she rolls only 1d6 instead of 2d6\.
 A slowed fighter who runs rolls only 2d6 instead of 3d6, and since one of these dice is an "extra" die, the fighter cannot roll doubles or lucky seven.
 A slowed rogue who sneaks moves only half as far—1 square on a roll of 1 or 2, 2 squares on a roll of 3 or 4, or 3 squares on a roll of 5 or 6\.
 Slow is an enchantment effect.

 At level 5, the wizard learns "**Invisibility**."
-Before a movement roll, she may cast this spell to become unseen.
-During that turn's movement, she does not count as passing over or landing on any squares—his figurine moves, but there are no consequences to the move: she owes no rent, collects no money from passing GO, etc. Invisibility is an enchantment effect.
+She may cast this spell to become unseen.
+During any subsequent movement that turn, she does not count as passing over or landing on any squares—his figurine moves, but there are no consequences to the move: she owes no rent, collects no money from passing GO, etc. Invisibility is an enchantment effect.

 Until her next turn, the wizard is considered hidden.